bridnap/comicfirsts/_posts/2016-01-25-amazing-spider-man-firsts.md

 *#31 - *Peter's friend (nemesis) and future girlfriend arrive in the form of Harry Osborn and Gwen Stacy.
 *#36 - *The Looter?
 Yep, he debuts in *#36!
 *#37 - *We've had the Green Goblin a few times already, but 37 is important because we get a small dose of Norman Osborn himself.
-*#38 - *Mary Jane's important, so we have to acknowledge her second appearance.
+*#38 - *<a href="http://comicfirsts.com/marvel/mary-jane-watson.html">Mary Jane's</a> important, so we have to acknowledge her second appearance.
 We can see her this time.
 Still have to wait 4 issues before we see her face!
 *#39 - *First acknowledgment that Norman Osborn is the Goblin.
 *#40 - *First origin story of the Green Goblin.
 *#41 - *The Rhino crashes into Peter's world for the first time.